 Phone the court and ask what they require to remove his name from their register of CCJs - the Adviser explained to Ryan how a CCJ could impact on his credit rating.

 It was also explained to Ryan that if he did not pay the amount, he would risk incurring further costs if more recovery actions were taken.

-The Adviser also suggested to Ryan that he write to Home Bargains to ask if they would help him with the costs, mentioning that he had been assured by one of their staff that the charges would be cancelled and he had trusted that would happen.
+The Adviser also suggested to Ryan that he write to the local store to ask if they would help him with the costs, mentioning that he had been assured by one of their staff that the charges would be cancelled and he had trusted that would happen.

 Ryan agreed to do this and said he was reluctant to shop in their store again.